- Elders Living at Home Improves Health with Housing

 Over the summer, BMC will also roll out QuickCharge, a new payroll deduction option for the cafeterias.
 Employees can swipe their ID card to pay for their food, and the amount will be deducted from their next paycheck.
 This service will not only minimize the amount of things employees have to carry with them to lunch, but also increase the speed of service.

 “The new cafeteria is a great place for wellness for patients, visitors, and employees.” says David Maffeo, Senior Director of Support Services.
 “It provides staff with an opportunity to decompress from the challenges of our busy healthcare environment.
 Retail food operations are so important for employees’ day-to-day working life, and it’s our responsibility and goal to ensure they have an exceptional experience.”

 “Exposure is one of the biggest benefits of the new space,” says Burg.
 “Right now, we’re not in a visible location and a lot of providers and patients don’t know we exist or how we work.
-With the new Demo Kitchen, people will be able see us whenever they are in the cafeteria, and hopefully will want to come to a class, In addition, we will be open more often, which will allow us to have more programming to meet patient needs.”
+With the new Teaching Kitchen, people will be able see us whenever they are in the cafeteria, and hopefully will want to come to a class, In addition, we will be open more often, which will allow us to have more programming to meet patient needs.”